-"General Meeting" means any meeting of Members convened under Rule 11.
+"General Meeting" means any meeting of Members convened under Rule 10.

-"Member" means an organisation whose name has been enrolled as a Member under the the provisions of Rule 5 or an individual elected under Rule 6.
+"Member" means an organisation whose name has been enrolled as a Member under the provisions of Rule 5.

+“Objects” the objects set out in Rule 2 as altered from time to time.

+"Registered Charity" means a charity registered under the Charities Law.

-"Rules" shall mean the rules and regulations of the Association as set out in this Constitution as amended from time to time.
+"Rules" means the rules and regulations of the Association as set out in this Constitution as amended from time to time.

 The words "print", "publish" and "circulate" shall include in electronic form.